ページの先頭です。 メニューを飛ばして本文へ

 Article ID:0000139278 印刷ページ表示

-Tuberculous: Not a Disease of the Past
+Tuberculous: not a disease of the past

-Tuberculosis (TB) is a potentially serious infectious disease that caused a public health crisis in Japan from the Meiji Period until the mid-forties.
+Tuberculosis (TB) is a potentially serious infectious disease that caused a public health crisis in Japan from the Meiji period until the mid-forties.
 It was the number one cause of death in Japan until 1950, killing more than 100,000 people every year.

-What is Tuberculosis?
+What is tuberculosis?

-It is thought that many of these patients 65 years or older were infected in the past when TB was more widespread, and as they age and their immune systems weaken, the TB infection has become active.
+In 2022, approximately 70% of those newly-diagnosed with TB were 65 or older.
+It is thought that many of these patients were infected in the past when TB was more widespread, and as they age and their immune systems weaken, they present symptoms.

 The City of Hiroshima offers free TB examinations (chest x-rays) to those 65 and over.
 We recommend that you take this examination once a year, even if you have no noticeable symptoms, such as coughing.

-For more details about the TB examination, click here (Japanese).
+• For more details about the TB examination, click here (Japanese).

 When is it deemed necessary to take actions to prevent the spread of TB, health centers will, in accordance with the law*, advise those who have been diagnosed with TB to be hospitalized and for their attendance at work to be restricted.
 Moreover, when there is a chance family, friends, and those around the patient maybe have been infected, they will be asked to take a TB examination (chest x-rays, blood tests, etc).